 In recent weeks, both Congress and Bharatiya Janata Party leaders have invested time and energy in discussing social media wars, particular strategies for political battles on Twitter.
 A study in April, first reported by The Hindu, claimed that Facebook users could swing the results in 160 constituencies.

 But the CSDS survey shows that the number of active users of the medium is a minuscule portion of the electorate, to the point of being marginal.
 In Hindi-speaking States, which elect a large section of Lok Sabha members, only 10 per cent voters have an email, 12 per cent are on Facebook, and 6 per cent on Twitter.

 But in this relatively limited constituency, as has been increasingly apparent, the BJP has an edge.
 Thirty-seven per cent of the respondents who use new media said they would vote for the BJP, while 26 per cent preferred the Congress.
-A significant 37 per cent did not offer an opinion.
+A significant 37 per cent were voters of other parties.

 Responding to the findings, author and media analyst Paranjoy Guha Thakurta said, “This confirms that it is premature to say that social media users will have a significant impact on electoral outcome.”